 Compulsory third party (personal injury) insurance covers drivers of your vehicle from claims for compensation for injuries or deaths arising out of the use of the motor vehicle.
 It is paid each time you register your vehicle [Motor Vehicles Act 1959 (SA) ].

 The aim of the insurance scheme set up by the Motor Vehicles Act 1959 (SA) is to ensure that every vehicle being used on the road is insured.
 Allianz administers the compulsory third party insurance scheme for the Motor Accident Commission.
 A vehicle registered in another state, while not covered under this Act, is covered by a similar Act in the owner’s home state while being used for a visit to South Australia.

-Where the vehicle involved in the accident which caused personal injury was unidentified or uninsured, the action is taken directly against the Nominal Defendant.
-This means that a person injured by, for example, a hit-run vehicle can take action and be compensated for any injury even if the vehicle has not been identified.
+Where a vehicle involved in an accident causing personal injury is unidentified or uninsured, the action is taken directly against the Nominal Defendant.
+This means that a person injured by, for example, a hit-run vehicle can take action and be compensated for those injuries even if the vehicle has not been identified.
 A person injured in a collision with a vehicle known to be uninsured or struck by an unidentified vehicle should immediately seek legal advice.
-A person injured by an unidentified vehicle must, to successfully claim damages for personal injury, satisfy the court that reasonable steps have been taken to identify the vehicle.
-The plaintiff must still establish that the injury was a result of the other driver's negligence.
+To successfully claim damages for personal injury, a person injured by an unidentified vehicle must satisfy the court that reasonable steps have been taken to identify the vehicle.
+The plaintiff must also establish that the injury was a result of the other driver's negligence.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.